wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (c) the results of the corporate society's annual review of the criteria, methods, systems, and policies it uses for considering the distribution of net proceeds from class 4 gambling.

-    (5) A corporate society that fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (5) A corporate society that fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     (6) For the purposes of this section, _publish_ means---